jouwdan/tutors-final-project/README.md

 Initially, this was built in the `lib` folder of the course reader application, but later was formed into it's own package in the monorepo.
 This was done to make it easier for developers to access the design system, allowing multiple applications to use it's components, and to make it easier to maintain the design system in the future.

 # Developer Events

 ## Hacktoberfest 2022

 Come the end of September 2022, the Tutors repo was ready for participants to come on board during Hacktoberfest, an event which attracts and encourages developers to work on Open Source projects, with companies giving out free swag for participants.
 It was an ideal opportunity to get the word out about the Tutors project and to attract new contributors to the project.
 I worked with Eamonn to create a list of issues for contributors to work on during Hacktoberfest.
 These issues were a mix of bug fixes, feature requests and documentation improvements.

+As you can see [here](https://github.com/tutors-sdk/tutors/pulls?q=is%3Apr+is%3Aclosed+merged%3A2022-10-01..2022-10-31) 41 pull requests were merged during Hacktoberfest 2022, with 16 of these pull requests being raised by 6 new contributors to the project.
+This was a great success for the project and was a great opportunity to get the word out about the project and to attract new contributors to the project.

 ## GDG Glasgow 2022